KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - [Mercado Libre | Envíos Gratis en el Día](https://www.mercadolibre.com.ar/#from=homecom)
   - [Pomelo | Tecnología e infraestructura para lanzar y escalar tu fintech en América Latina](https://pomelo.la/ar/)
   - [Ualá | El Lado Bueno de tu Plata](https://www.uala.com.ar/)
  - Spend a full 20 minutes brainstorming a **list** of the areas of knowlegge/experience where you are in some way much more expert than most other people, and for each very briefly explain why you are more expert than most.
+You should be able to generate a long list in that amount of time.
+ - Finally, look through your list and identify the top three areas on your list that you are most excited about possibly focusing on.

 ## Day 1 Time: 10:00-11:00
 ### Day 1 Themes: Class Overview and Identifying Entrepreneurial Opportunity